-- 9.8 If the Information and Data Protection Officer determines that a complaint is becoming unacceptable, unreasonably persistent or vexatious, he or she may decide to warn the complainant that if their actions continue their complaint may fall under the scope of this process.
-However, there is no requirement to warn the complainant before designating his or her complaint as vexatious if the Information and Data Protection Officer decides that it would not be appropriate to do so in all the circumstances of the particular case. - 9.9 Where a complaint has been identified by the officer dealing with the complaint (the complaint handler) as being or becoming unacceptable, unreasonably persistent or vexatious, he or she will discuss the matter with the Information and Data Protection Officer.
-These officers will decide, in consultation with the Chief Executive in the first instance, or the Monitoring Officer, if the Chief Executive is either not available or it is not considered appropriate because of his / her previous involvement in the matter, whether to designate the complaint as unacceptable, unreasonably persistent or vexatious and to apply the provisions of this process.
-This decision will not be taken lightly and the NPA must be satisfied that the proposed action is proportionate and necessary. - 9.10 In reaching this decision officers will consider all relevant factors including whether there is another path the complainant could follow, such as an appeal process, whether procedural time frames have been followed, whether the complainant has been kept advised of any internal delays and communication with the complainant has generally been adequate, whether a meeting with the complainant would be appropriate and might assist in resolving the matter, and whether the complainant is now providing any significant new information that might affect the NPA's view on the complaint. - 9.11 The Information and Data Protection Officer, the Chief Executive Officer or Monitoring Officer (whoever was involved in the decision in accordance with paragraph 9.9 above), and the complaint handler may also decide to take some or all of the following actions:
+- 9.8 If the Information and Data Protection Officer determines that a complaint is or is becoming unacceptable, unreasonably persistent or vexatious, they may decide to warn the complainant that if their actions continue their complaint may fall under the scope of this process.
+However, there is no requirement to warn the complainant before designating their complaint as vexatious if the Information and Data Protection Officer decides that it would not be appropriate to do so in all the circumstances of the particular case. - 9.9 Where a complaint has been identified by the officer dealing with the complaint (the complaint handler) as being or becoming unacceptable, unreasonably persistent or vexatious, they will discuss the matter with the Information and Data Protection Officer.
+These officers will decide, in consultation with the Chief Executive in the first instance, or the Monitoring Officer, if the Chief Executive is either not available or it is not considered appropriate because of their previous involvement in the matter, whether to designate the complaint as unacceptable, unreasonably persistent or vexatious and to apply the provisions of this process.
+This decision will not be taken lightly and we must be satisfied that the proposed action is proportionate and necessary. - 9.10 In reaching this decision officers will consider all relevant factors including whether there is another path the complainant could follow, such as an appeal process, whether procedural timeframes have been followed, whether the complainant has been kept advised of any internal delays and communication with the complainant has generally been adequate, whether a meeting with the complainant would be appropriate and might assist in resolving the matter, and whether the complainant is now providing any significant new information that might affect our view of the complaint. - 9.11 The Information and Data Protection Officer, the Chief Executive Officer or Monitoring Officer (whoever was involved in the decision in accordance with paragraph 9.9 above), and the complaint handler may also decide to take some or all of the following actions: